 During his visit to Kyrgyzstan, Putin discussed the problems of security and economic cooperation, in particular, the role of Kyrgyzstan in the Eurasian Economic Union.
 A meeting between the Russian and Kyrgyz Minister of Internal Affairs where they discussed cooperation in the fight against drugs and terrorism.

-Noteworthy timing of this visit of the Russian president.
-The fact that it took place against a background of anti-government protests, which intensified in Kyrgyzstan after the arrest of opposition leader Omurbek Tekerbaeva last weekend.
-While these demonstrations have not acquired a considerable scale, but in the future they could lead to an escalation of political confrontation and destabilize the country.
-Kyrgyzstan has experienced two revolutions, in 2005 and 2010 years, and remains vulnerable to the long-standing clan differences between the northern and southern parts of the country.
-Given that the current presidential election scheduled in November, and also taking account the recent statement by President Almazbek Atambayev on his refusal to participate in them, Russia will follow with attention the situation in Kyrgyzstan.
+The timing of the current visit of the Russian president is noteworthy.
+The fact is that it was held against the backdrop of anti-government protests that intensified in Kyrgyzstan after the arrest of opposition leader Omurbek Tekerbayev over the weekend.
+While these demonstrations have not acquired significant proportions, but in the future they can lead to an escalation of political confrontation and destabilize the country.
+Kyrgyzstan experienced two revolutions, in 2005 and 2010, and remains vulnerable due to long-standing clan differences between the northern and southern parts of the country.
+Given that presidential elections are scheduled for this November, and also taking note of President Atambayev's recent statement about his refusal to participate in them, Russia will closely monitor the situation in Kyrgyzstan.